 Zinc Countertops Video Transcript

 Here's another way to finish zinc.
 It's a patina.
 It's chemically aged to a dark coating.
-It's a very thin patina.
-You can wear through it.
+It's a very thin patina which can wear through.
 And part of the charm of patinated zinc is that we're going to wear through and have a pattern of use.
 That's going to be very traditional-looking, very rustic.

 Recording: Brooks Custom creates luxury furniture and countertops from wood, metal, concrete and glass.
-Contact out expert design team for quality custom manufacture and delivery worldwide.
+Contact our expert design team for quality custom manufacture and delivery worldwide.

 For more information on zinc countertops, please email email@example.com.